Monica and Friends (TV series): Monica Toy

-Monica Toy (Portuguese: Mônica Toy, previously Turma da Mônica Toy) is an animated series launched in May 2013 and produced by the studio for Tok & Stok's official YouTube channel to celebrate the 50th anniversary of Monica.
-The animation, done in chibi toy art, traces shows 30-second episodes with Monica, Jimmy Five, Smudge and Maggy (with occasional appearances Blu and Mauricio) doing funny things, Jimmy Five appears to get Monica's toy stuffed rabbit, Samson.
-It is animated in Flash.
+Monica Toy (Portuguese: Mônica Toy, previously Turma da Mônica Toy) is an animated series created by Bruno Honda launched in May 23rd of 2013 and produced by the studio for Tok & Stok's official YouTube channel to celebrate the 50th anniversary of Monica.
+The animation, done in chibi toy art, traces shows 30-second episodes with Monica, Jimmy Five, Smudge and Maggy, with characters such as Blu, Mauricio, Chuck Billy making occasional appearances.